811337/Vite-React-Project/readme.md

-## To install all the required dependecies
+## TESTING To install all the required dependecies

 ```
 npm install